Research & Training Center on Promoting Interventions for Community Living

 It also promotes the dissemination and utilization of successful practices.

-The project is a collaboration with the University of Montana, and is codirected by Glen W. White at KU and Craig Ravesloot at Montana.
+The project is a collaboration with the University of Montana, and is codirected by Jean Hall at the University of Kansas and Craig Ravesloot at Montana.

 Two Interventions: Starting at Home, into the Community

 The Center is studying two complementary interventions.

 The Home Usability Program teaches individuals with disabilities to self-assess and improve the usability of their homes.
 Ravesloot’s previous research shows that people with disabilities who have more usable homes (for example, in their bathrooms) are more likely to participate in their communities because they expend less energy in daily self-care, thus freeing up more time for other activities.

 Out and About, the other intervention, teaches participants to set goals for community participation and solve problems related to barriers in the community, such as inaccessible transportation or lack of access to health care.
 Out and About also builds social networks by using peer support in the pursuit of participants’ goals.

 The contents of this website were developed under a grant from the National Institute on Disability, Independent Living, and Rehabilitation Research (NIDILRR grant number 90RT5043).
 NIDILRR is a Center within the Administration for Community Living (ACL), Department of Health and Human Services (HHS).
 The contents of this website do not necessarily represent the policy of NIDILRR, ACL, HHS, and you should not assume endorsement by the Federal Government.